yarnpkg/berry/README.md

       </a>
     </td>
     <td>
-      <b><a href="https://www.algolia.com/">Algolia</a></b> contributed a lot to our website.
-One of their engineers single-handedly maintained the classic website for a while, and they power the search engine we use on both versions of the documentation.
+      <b><a href="https://www.algolia.com/">Algolia</a></b> contributed a lot to our documentation over the years.
+They still power the search engine we use on both versions of the documentation.
     </td>
   </tr>
 </table>